slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 of packages published through one or more package ecosystems.
 The monitor MUST publish its expectations for all the packages it verifies.

-Verifiers can continuously poll a monitor to detect artifacts that do not meet the monitor's expectations.
+Consumers can continuously poll a monitor to detect artifacts that do not meet the monitor's expectations.
 Detecting artifacts that fail verification is of limited benefit unless a human or another part of the system responds to the failed verification.